LucasColas/AI-TicTacToe/README.md

 # AI-TicTacToe

 I'm still working on !
+But you can run :